bredelings/BAli-Phy/doc/BUILDING.md

 where available.
 The copied xslTNG stylesheet has Google Fonts imports removed, so viewing and rendering do not require a font download.
 System font fallbacks are allowed.

+## Contents navigation

+The opening HTML contents list shows two section levels.
+The button at the upper right opens xslTNG's full contents panel, including a search of section titles.
+Its checkbox keeps it open when following links.
+The panel is embedded in the page and its scripts/styles are copied locally, so it works from `file:` URLs as well as a web server.

+The panel controls work with Enter and Space; Escape closes it.
+Opening focuses search, and closing returns focus to the opener when focus was inside the panel.
+Without JavaScript, the opening contents list and ordinary links remain usable.
+The PDF retains the full contents list with page numbers and omits the interactive controls.

+`user-guide.xsl` enables the upstream panel; `user-guide.css` limits only the opening screen list and constrains the panel to the viewport. `guide-toc.js` adds keyboard controls and hidden-panel focus handling to the upstream script, without implementing search or navigation.
+When updating xslTNG, check these interactions in a browser, including a narrow viewport and local-file viewing.
+Remove the adapter if upstream supplies equivalent accessibility support.

 ## Checks and maintenance

 `check-user-guide` builds HTML/PDF, runs the converter tests, and checks internal links